 When you first sign up for Prismatic, you are entered into the "free plan" so you can try assembling and deploying a few integrations before paying for it.
 To view information on pricing, see our pricing page.

-To manage billing within the web app, click Settings on the left-hand sidebar, and then open the Billing tab.
-From there you can update credit card and other billing information.
+To manage billing within the web app, click Settings on the left-hand sidebar, and then open the Subscription tab.
+From there you can manage your subscription type, and update credit card and other billing information.

 Please reach out with any questions about billing.

 You can delete your organization from the Subscription tab shown above.
 Note that deleting your organization is permanent.

 Organizations with an Enterprise plan and their customers can opt to interact with the Prismatic platform through a custom domain.